Overview

 Build a personal “scheme legend”

-Keep one page per subject:
+For Cambridge Cambridge mark scheme, keep one page per subject:

 - Marks you lose repeatedly (units, labels, evaluation).